OjasZanpure/OjasZanpure/README.md

 ### Hi there 👋

+I'm currently a student, learning web development and Arduino I'm working on my web portfolio
+I have a variety of interests including, drawing, reading and playing videogames

+Pronouns: he/him

 <!--
 **OjasZanpure/OjasZanpure** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.